 Get enough sleep.
 Go to bed at a reasonable time and get up at a reasonable time and you’ll just be a much happier person overall, trust me.

-Best thing for you if you’re experiencing anxiety and panic attacks is to download my free Panic Self Help Meditation.
+Best thing for you if you’re waking up in a panic gasping for air is to download my free Nocturnal panic attacks guided meditation.
 Download it and listen while you’re having a panic attack.
 It will lead you out of those really fearful feelings and bring you back into the light.

 Love + light,